mia-platform/distribution/modules/security/cert-manager/README.md

 After the installation a cluster operator may want to setup one or more ClusterIssuer if needed or leave the setup of Issuers and Certificates to the admin and/or editor of the cluster for their namespaces.
-The modules will add the necessary additon to the default roles, but if you are using custom ones you must update them for adding the relevant permissions on the new CRDs that the module will install.
+The modules will add the necessary addition to the default roles, but if you are using custom ones you must update them for adding the relevant permissions on the new CRDs that the module will install.

 ## GKE User